Ehsan-nzr/ImageTinyGame/README.md

 # ImageTinyGame
-A tiny game with asp.net core 3.1 and react.
+Image tiny game is a small task which implemented by Asp.net core 3.1 and react.

 ## How to run